Psycho (franchise): Psycho II (1983)

 Meanwhile, Mary discovers that a car has been retrieved from the swamp, with Toomey's body in the trunk.
 Realizing the police will shortly arrive to arrest Norman, Mary returns to warn him.
 The phone rings in the house, Norman answers, and starts speaking to his "mother".
 Mary listens in and discovers that nobody is on the line with Norman.
 Terrified, Mary runs downstairs into the cellar, and quickly dresses up as Mother to confront Norman.
 Someone grabs her from behind, and she plunges the butcher knife into… Dr. Raymond, who has sneaked back into the house.
 A stunned Mary runs downstairs and is confronted by a deranged Norman, who promises to cover up for "Mother".
 Mary tries to keep him away, repeatedly stabbing him in the hands and chest.
 He backs Mary into the fruit cellar to hide and slips on a pile of coal, which avalanches away from the wall, revealing Lila's body hidden behind it.
 Mary is now convinced that Norman had been committing the murders.
 She raises her knife to stab him and is shot to death by the incoming police.
 The sheriff inaccurately believes Lila and Mary committed all the murders.

 That evening, a woman walks up the steps to the Bates' mansion.
 Bandaged from his injuries, Norman has set a place for dinner when he hears a knock at the door.
-It is Emma Spool, the kindly woman from the diner.
+It is Miss (not Mrs.) Emma Spool, the kindly woman from the diner.
 Norman gives her a cup of tea.
-Mrs. Spool tells him that she is his real mother, that Mrs. Bates was her sister, who adopted Norman as an infant while Mrs. Spool was institutionalized.
+Miss Spool tells him that she is his real mother, that Mrs. Bates was her sister (Spool being her maiden name), who adopted Norman as an infant while Miss Spool was institutionalized.
 She further reveals that she was the murderer, having killed anybody who tried to harm her son.
 As she sips the tea, Norman kills her with a sudden blow to the head with a shovel.
 Norman is now completely insane again.
-He carries Mrs. Spool's body upstairs to Mother's room and we hear Mother's voice warn Norman not to play with "filthy girls".
+He carries Miss Spool's body upstairs to Mother's room and we hear Mother's voice warn Norman not to play with "filthy girls".
 Norman reopens the Bates Motel and stands in front of the house, waiting for new customers as Mother watches from the window upstairs.